Faybulous/TeamZeroHTN/README.md

 [View Video Demonstration](https://www.youtube.com/watch?v=6frm8sA51oc)

 ## Getting started
-- You can run either the frontend, hardware or the blockchain code
+- You can run either the frontend, hardware or the Backend code

 ### Run Frontend
 - run yarn on your terminal